Revision Transformers: Instructing Language Models to Change their Values: Experiments

 Fig.~\ref{fig:ablation_t} (left) shows the results when we only inspect a subset of the test examples, namely those examples with context similarity of at least 0.8, 0.85, 0.9, or 0.95.
 We observe that the RiT performance increases for examples with increasing similarity.
 In other words: the higher the similarity between the retrieved context and the test example, the higher the model performance.
 In summary, this evaluation provides evidence for the relationship between similarity and performance, showing that higher context similarity generally benefits RiT performance.
 Thus, one can expect the previous results to be even better had the context engine been provided more relevant contexts, where in the previous experiments, as a proxy, we had built the revision engine from the training data.
 Hence, in the following, evaluations we investigate additional means to ensure the retrieval of highly similar and relevant samples from the revision engine.

-\paragraph{A Naive Step to Leverage Context Relevance.} The detailed inspection of the model performance for contextualized examples leads us to how to ensure revision for all examples with only highly relevant, i.e. similar, contexts.
-A naive step would be to set a (high) similarity threshold, $t$, in the revision engine to receive only relevant context.
+\paragraph{A Naive Step to Leverage Context Relevance.} The detailed inspection of the model performance for contextualized examples leads us to how to ensure revision for all examples with only highly relevant, i.e.~similar, contexts.
+A naive step is to set a (high) similarity threshold, $t$, in the revision engine to receive only relevant context.

 Fig.~\ref{fig:ablation_t} (right) describes the relationship between the similarity threshold $t$ and RiT's performance and the number of contextualized examples.
 The graph indicates that the number of contextualized examples decreases with increasing $t$.
-Also, RiT's performance decreases with increasing $t$, ultimately converging to the baseline performance at $t \approx 1$.
-This performance drop seems to contrast with the previous findings about the similarity investigation, showing that a higher similarity yields higher performance.
-However, both results are, in fact, in line as the performance is measured on different test (sub)sets.
-An increasing $t$ reduces the number of potential contexts for each test example as the content of the revision corpus, i.e. the selected training samples, is diverse.
+Also, RiT's performance decreases with increasing $t$, ultimately converging to the baseline performance at $t\!\approx\!
+1$.
+This performance drop seems to contrast with previous similarity findings, showing that higher similarity yields higher performance.
+However, both results are in line as the performance is measured on different test (sub)sets.
+An increasing $t$ reduces the number of potential contexts for each test example as the revision corpus content, i.e.~the selected training samples, is diverse.
 In turn, only a portion of the test data benefits from RiT's contextualization.

 More precisely, the overall model performance should be split into two parts: (i) relevant context is found (high performance), and (ii) no relevant context is found (baseline performance).
 So, the overall model performance (orange) is the combined result of the contextualized (values in table) and non-contextualized (blue-dotted) examples.
 With threshold $t$, we trade off the context relevance versus the number of available contexts.
 If $t$ is set too high, no neighbor can be retrieved anymore, yielding a RiT model that nearly behaves like its baseline (without revision engine), while setting $t$ too low can result in irrelevant context.
 Ideally, we wish to arrive at a model with high performance through highly relevant context for all examples.